EngMustafaSabah/LaraCourse/README.md

 ## APIs

+  - yourUrl/login  add  email is ('eng.m.sabah@gmail.com') password is ('password') in header in postman or other app to get the Token to connect any other APIs below
   - yourUrl/course  it is get method type to be get all course with Categories related each course
   - yourUrl/course/(id parmeter)  it is get method type to be get a one course  with Categories related this course
   - yourUrl/category  it is get method type to be get all category with Courses related each Categories